aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 practice in the open-source software ecosystem.
 Even if a customer has no technical limitations for adding a 234 MB dependency to their package, it is a red flag to them when considering using `aws-cdk-lib`.
-We should be customer-obsessed, and solve the problem of aws-cdk-lib being a huge dependency, before customers start complaining about it.
+We should be customer-obsessed, and solve the problem of `aws-cdk-lib` being a huge dependency, before customers start complaining about it.

 ### Why is the package so large today?

-There are some large assets contributing to the size of aws-cdk-lib, like .jsii files, and zip files of dependencies used in custom resources.
-However, the library also contains a huge volume of source code now that `aws-cdk-lib` combines 231 (and increasing) CDK modules.
+There are some large assets contributing to the size of `aws-cdk-lib`, like .jsii files, and zip files of dependencies used in custom resources.
+The library also contains a huge volume of source code now that `aws-cdk-lib` combines 231 (and increasing) CDK modules.
 The table below breaks down the percentage that each category of files contributes to the size of aws-cdk-lib.

 Note: The percentages do not add up to 100.
 Some files, e.g. various .json files, are excluded and contribute very little to the size.